-One key issue diffusion planning faces is the expensive iterative sampling cost.
-As depicted in \cref{fig:1}, the decision-making frequencies (actions per second) of two prominent diffusion planning frameworks, Diffuser \citep{janner2022diffuser} and Decision Diffuser (DD) \citep{ajay2023dd}, are recorded as $1.3$Hz and $0.4$Hz, respectively.
-Such decision frequencies fall short of meeting the requirements of numerous real-world applications, such as real-time robot control \citep{tai2018realtimerobot} and game AI \citep{pearce2023realtimegame}.
-The slow decision speed of diffusion planning is primarily attributed to fitting a denoising process for a long-horizon trajectory distribution.
-This process requires a heavy neural network backbone and multiple forward passes for denoising.
-However, we have observed that the detailed information at the long horizon generated by current diffusion planning is redundant.
+One key issue that diffusion planning faces is the expensive iterative sampling cost.
+As depicted in \cref{fig:1}, the decision-making frequencies (number of actions inferred per second) of two predominant diffusion planning frameworks, Diffuser \citep{janner2022diffuser} and Decision Diffuser (DD) \citep{ajay2023dd}, are recorded as $1.3$Hz and $0.4$Hz, respectively.
+Such a low decision frequency fails to meet the requirements of numerous real-world applications, e.g. real-time robot control \citep{tai2018realtimerobot} and game AI \citep{pearce2023realtimegame}.
+The low decision frequency is primarily attributed to modeling a denoising process for a long-horizon trajectory distribution, which requires a heavy neural network backbone and multiple forward passes.
+A question may arise whether the generation of complete long-horizon trajectories is necessary for successful planning.
+Experimental results indicate that it is not, for the detailed trajectory information in long-horizon segments is highly redundant.
 As shown in \cref{fig:2}, a motivation example in Antmaze, the disparities between plans increase as the horizon grows, leading to poor consistency between plans in consecutive steps.
-In addition, agents often struggle to reach the planned distant state in practice.
-These facts indicate that while long-horizon planning helps improve foresight, details in distinct parts become increasingly redundant, and the closer details are more crucial.
-Ignoring modeling these redundant parts in the diffusion planning process will significantly reduce the complexity of the trajectory distribution to be fitted, making it possible to build a fast and lightweight diffusion planning framework.
+Besides, in practice, agents often struggle to reach the planned distant state.
+These facts argue that while long-horizon planning helps improve foresight, it introduces redundant information in distinct parts.
+The details in closer parts are more crucial.
+Ignoring the modeling of these redundant parts in the diffusion planning process will significantly reduce the complexity of the trajectory distribution to be fitted, making it possible to build a fast and lightweight diffusion planning framework.